Home Food Carts How Are The Tacos at Antojitos Mexicanos?

 The beef taco was decent, but I preferred the chorizo and chicken tacos.

 I don’t believe Antojitos Mexicanos has a website or twitter account, but they are on the east side of 6th Ave between 28th-29th St every weekday.
-This area just south of Herald Square is a street food wasteland, so this was a good find for the area.
+This area just south of Herald Square is a wasteland, so this was a good find for the area.

 The other recommendation I can make is a place to sit enjoy your lunch.
 After getting your food from Antojitos Mexicanos, cross 6th Ave and continue a few steps west on 29th St. Just behind the Eventi Hotel is a nice public park with plenty of tables and a fountain where you can sit and enjoy your lunch.